mavryk-network/taquito/website/versioned_docs/version-20.0.0/making_transfers.md

 # Examples demonstrating transfers between various address types

-In Tezos, a transfer operation transfers tokens between two addresses.
+In Mavryk, a transfer operation transfers tokens between two addresses.

 When the `Babylon/proto005` protocol amendment came into effect, it changed how token transfer involving KT1 addresses work.
 The transfer of tokens _from_ a KT1 account is completed by calling the KT1's smart contract `do` method.
 The `do` method takes a lambda function, and it is the logic of this function that causes the desired transfer of tokens to happen.